Let's discuss how plugins run inside Figma.

 - How do I make network requests?

-To use browser APIs (e.g. to show UI or to access the network), you will need to create an
+To use browser APIs (e.g. to show UI), you need to create an

 <iframe> with a